MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/office-store.md

 ---
-title: Publish Power BI visuals to the Microsoft commercial marketplace
+title: Publish Power BI visuals to the Microsoft commercial marketplace.
 description: Learn how you can publish your custom visual to Partner Center for others to discover and use.
 author: mberdugo
 ms.author: monaberdugo